MrDotsss/odin-recipes/README.md

 # odin-recipes

-This is a Project Challenge from TOP (The Odin Project) A basic recipe website using raw HTML.
+This is a Project Challenge from TOP (The Odin Project) A basic recipe website using raw HTML and CSS.
-This project is to test my HTML knowledge.
+This project is to test my HTML and CSS knowledge.